tud-hri/joan/docs/index.md

 JOAN is developed by members of the [Human-Robot Interaction group](https://delfthapticslab.nl){target="_blank"} at Cognitive Robotics of Delft University of Technology.

-Below a video of some of the capabilities of JOAN is shown, one of the main software components of the Symbiotic Driving Demonstrator was JOAN :)!
+Below we show a video with some of JOAN's features of JOAN!

 ---